reimagined/resolve/docs/api/client/entry-point.md

 description: The entry point is a function that is the first to be called when the client script runs.
 ---

-The entry point is a function that is the first to be called when the client script runs.
+The entry point is a function that is called first when the client script runs.
 It takes a reSolve context object as a parameter.

 ##### client/index.js: